Sanofi starts dengue vaccine production to keep lead over rivals

 Around 45,000 people in Asia and Latin America are taking part in these tests, with results due in late 2013 and 2014.

-Transmitted by the bite of female mosquitoes, dengue is occurring more widely due to increased movement of people and goods - including carrier objects such as bamboo plants and used tires - as well as floods linked to climate change.
+Transmitted by the bite of female mosquitoes, dengue is occurring more widely due to increased movement of people and goods - including carrier objects such as bamboo plants and used tyres - as well as floods linked to climate change. ($1 = 0.7668 euros) (Writing by Elena Berton; Editing by David Holmes)